tldraw/tldraw/apps/examples/src/examples/toSvg-method-example/README.md

 component: ./CustomShapeToSvgExample.tsx
 category: shapes/tools
 priority: 3
-keywords: [basic, svg, custom]
+keywords: [basic, svg, custom, export, copy]
 ---

-How to use the toSVG method of a shape util to determine how your custom shapes look when copied/exported as an image.
+How to use the toSvg method of a shape util to determine how your custom shapes look when copied/exported as an image.

 ---